xadhrit/terra/README.md

 Open an issue on Github.

-*Every time you relogin in you instagram account  you have to delete session id and cookies and from creds/settings.json file and put an empty braces in file like this*
+*Every time you relogin in instagram account  you have to delete session ids and cookies and from creds/settings.json file and put an empty braces in file like this*

 ## External Libraries :